Owen Roberts International Airport: Previous expansion projects

 In 2007, the Cayman Islands Government announced plans to expand and upgrade the existing airport.
 Plans include the expansion of the check-in area, the purchase of a new X-ray machine and baggage screening machine as well as the employment of additional passenger screening staff.

-Phase 1 of the project, the expansion of the airport's car parks and the airport's pick-up and drop-off locations have already been completed.
-Additional renovations completed in 2012 include refurbishing the departure hall interior and livening up the passport control and customs hall with aquatic paintings and use of an aggressive digital advertising campaign in the baggage claim area.
+Additional renovations completed in 2012 included refurbishing the departure hall interior and adding aquatic paintings to the passport control and customs hall.

-Current expansion projects
+More recent expansion projects

 In 2014, Airport Authority unveiled a new plan to perform major renovations at Owen Roberts International Airport as part of a master plan to renovate and redevelop all three Cayman Islands airports.
-The new plan would expand the current terminal building, passenger parking, public parking, staff parking, aprons, Taxi area, extend the current runway and in the middle to long term build a second terminal building called the Greenspace Terminal and a parallel taxiway.
+The new plan would expand the current terminal building, passenger parking, public parking, staff parking, aprons, Taxi area, extend the current runway and in the middle to long term build a second terminal building called the Green space Terminal and a parallel taxiway.
 This new expansion will allow passenger airlines to fly their newer and larger aircraft to Owen Roberts International.
 British Airways currently serves the airport with Boeing 777-200 wide-body aircraft.
 The BA operated 777 is the largest aircraft operating scheduled passenger service from Owen Roberts at the present time with flights to and from London Heathrow Airport (LHR) via an intermediate stop in Nassau, Bahamas in both directions.
-The expansion will also allow other airlines with wide-body, long haul aircraft, such as the Airbus A330, Airbus A340, Boeing 747-400 and the Boeing 787-9, the opportunity to fly to Grand Cayman.
+The expansion would also allow other airlines with wide-body, long haul aircraft, such as the Airbus A330, Airbus A340, Boeing 747-400 and the Boeing 787-9, the opportunity to fly to Grand Cayman.

 The expansion work began in 2015 with a temporarily extended departure hall being added to accommodate passenger traffic while the tendering process is completed and construction commenced.
 On 9 March 2015, the Florida-based company RS&H, which is partnered with the Cayman Island Airport Authority, unveiled a new design for Owen Roberts International.
 This new design is based mostly on the design criteria created by Canadian firm WS&P in 2014.
 Work on Owen Roberts estimated to cost around some $55 Million KYD.
 On 23 June 2015, it was confirmed by CIAA CEO Albert Anderson that construction work would start in early August 2015 and is estimated to be finished in generally 2 years.
 Late in August 2015, it was determined that work would have to be delayed to early September.
 A groundbreaking ceremony took place on 10 September 2015.
 In late October 2015, it was announced that phase 2 of the expansion would start in the early part of 2016.